 WomenACT: Advocacy – Connection – Transformation

-Hennali originated from WomenACT: Advocacy – Connection – Transformation, Carli’s company.
+Hennali originated from WomenACT: Advocacy – Connection – Transformation, Carli’s former company.
 WomenACT advocates women’s interests, by connecting people to ideas and sustainable products that take feminine core values as a starting point.
 Henna art fits perfectly into this ideology.
 Henna artworks are a tribute to the (female) body.
 Henna brings people together.
 Regardless of cultural background, henna artworks mesmerize and are always considered beautiful.
 Decorations are made with great attention and care for each other, and are an hour-long social event.
 Also, the henna and almost all other products of Hennali are organic and fair trade, in order to decrease the environmental impact as much as possible.
 Nowadays Hennali: Art of Henna is an independent company and run by Jordana.

 Welcome to Hennali!